 Essentially though, the complex interrelationships between smoking and dietary patterns, and between dietary patterns and blood levels of vitamin C and other antioxidant micronutrients remain to be fully elucidated, and specific mechanisms and pathways need to be clarified.

 The Institute of Medicine, Food and Nutrition Board in the USA, formulated the dietary reference intakes (DRIs) with the aim of maximizing health and improving quality of life, which includes the reduction of risk of chronic disease.
-In view of the relationship between smoking, vitamin C and chronic disease risk, an additional intake of 35 mg/day above the DRIs for gender and age has been recommended for individuals who choose to smoke, based on the available data (Table 1).
+In view of the relationship between smoking, vitamin C and chronic disease risk, an additional intake of 35 mg/day above the DRIs for gender and age has been recommended for individuals who choose to smoke, based on the available data (see table below).

 With prevention being an obvious better alternative than cure, it is clear that the focus and emphasis should be on interventions to stop and discourage cigarette smoking, and in so doing to promote a healthier lifestyle.
 However, since many people worldwide find it very difficult to stop smoking, it would be prudent to recognize the important interaction between smoking and vitamin C, and to act proactively according to current recommendations by increasing the dietary intake of this vitamin.
 Good food sources of vitamin C include citrus fruit, strawberries, tomatoes, peppers, cabbage, guava, potato, paw-paw and broccoli.